antfroger/TravelWithMe/README.md

 Hooks
 -----

+The git pre-commit hook use SensioLabs' PHP Coding Standards Fixer.
+To install this tool, please follow the instructions: http://cs.sensiolabs.org/

-Please, install the provided hooks with this simple command :
+Then, please, install the provided hooks with these simple command:

+    cd /path/to/project/root/directory;
+    rm -rf .git/hooks/;
-    ln -s ../.hooks .git/hooks
+    ln -s ../.hooks .git/hooks;